ThatFruedDued/blooket-utility/README.md

 ## Skip Box Open Animation
 Skip the annoying box opening animation when opening boxes.

+## Hide Particles
+Hide the laggy particles in Blooket.

 ## Gold Rush
 This category of hacks and cheats affects the Gold Rush game mode on Blooket.